-Comprehensive analysis and review were conducted on Turkmenistan's national documents, legislative framework, and institutional framework concerning Land Degradation Neutrality (LDN) targets.
-This analysis will enable the establishment of effective monitoring systems for both national and sub-national indicators, facilitating ongoing tracking and evaluation of progress towards LDN goals.
+- Comprehensive analysis and review were conducted on Turkmenistan's national documents, legislative framework, and institutional framework concerning Land Degradation Neutrality (LDN) targets.
+This analysis will enable the establishment of effective monitoring systems for both national and sub-national indicators, facilitating ongoing tracking and evaluation of progress towards LDN goals. - Turkmenistan operationalised by-laws of the Forest Code, which will help apply the provisions of the law in terms of harm recovery fees and payment of damages, governing the use of land in the forest sector of the country.